A Trace-based Approach for Code Safety Analysis

 \subsection{Soundness Criterion of Unsafe Code}

-Based on best practices observed in real-world Rust projects, particularly in the standard library, we find that unsafe functions are typically accompanied by well-documented safety requirements or constraints.
-These constraints exhibit two essential properties:
+Based on best practices observed in real-world Rust projects, particularly in the standard library, we find that unsafe functions are typically accompanied by well-documented safety requirements or contracts.
+These contracts exhibit two essential properties:

-\begin{itemize} \item \textit{Pervasiveness:} Every unsafe function is associated with a set of safety constraints that must be satisfied to prevent undefined behavior.
-These constraints serve as sufficient conditions for safety. \item \textit{Uniformity:} The safety constraints associated with a given function are consistent across all of its call sites. \end{itemize}
+\begin{itemize} \item \textit{Pervasiveness:} Every unsafe function is associated with a safety contract that must be upheld to prevent undefined behavior.
+Such contracts serves as sufficient conditions for safety. \item \textit{Uniformity:} The safety contract associated with a given function is consistent across all of its call sites. \end{itemize}

-Building upon these observations, we make the following formal assumption about unsafe functions and their safety constraints. \begin{assumption}[Properties of Safety Constraints] where $SC_{f_u}$ denotes the safety constraints of an unsafe function $f_u$, and $P_{f_u}$ is a program that uses $f_u$ and contains no other unsafe code, including any that may be introduced by other APIs with internal unsafe implementations. \end{assumption}
+Building upon these observations, we make the following formal assumption about unsafe functions and their safety contracts. \begin{assumption}[Properties of Safety Contracts for Unsafe Functions] where $SC_{f_u}$ denotes the safety contract of an unsafe function $f_u$, and $\mathcal{P}_{f_u}$ is a program that uses $f_u$ and contains no other unsafe code, including unsafe code introduced by other APIs with internal unsafe implementations, unless those APIs satisfy Definition~\ref{def:criterion_safe}. \end{assumption}

-Based on Assumption~\ref{assumption:safety_contraint}, we can derive the following soundness criterion for unsafe functions: \begin{definition}[Soundness Criterion of Unsafe Functions] An unsafe function $f_u$ is sound if and only if
+Based on Assumption~\ref{assumption:safety_contraint}, we can derive the following soundness criterion for unsafe functions: \begin{definition}[Soundness Criterion of Unsafe Functions] An unsafe function $f_u$ associated with safety contract $SC_{f_u}$ is sound if and only if

 \end{definition}